 An old house brings two people together in this emotionally searing novel of love and second chances, from the author of the hugely popular Things We Set on Fire.

-June is undoubtedly in transition.
-Reeling from her divorce, trying to stay sober, and faced with a completely stalled career, she’s recently returned to the beautiful Oregon coast where she grew up.
-She must decide what to do with her late and much-loved grandparents’ charming cedar-shingled home, a place haunted by memories of her childhood.
+June is in transition, reeling from her divorce, trying to stay sober, and faced with a completely stalled career.
+She returns to the beautiful Oregon coast where she grew up, and must decide what to do with her late and much-loved grandparents’ charming cedar-shingled home, a place haunted by memories of her childhood.

-June hires Jamison to renovate the old house to sell.
-He too is unmoored as he struggles to redefine his marriage in the aftermath of tragic loss.
-Over the course of the summer, their conversations about the house quickly turn to the personal—of secrets hidden in walls and of stories from the past half-told.
-June and Jamison repel and attract, sensing kinship and shying away from hurt.
-But what can the future hold as long as the past’s grip remains so firm?
+Jameson comes highly recommended to renovate the old house to sell, and from their first contact, his curiosity is piqued by June.
+He too is unmoored as he struggles to redefine his marriage in the aftermath of tragic loss, and over the course of the summer, his conversations with June about the house quickly turn to the personal — of secrets hidden in walls and of stories from the past half-told.
+Sensing connection, June and Jameson can’t seem to stop circling each other, shying away from hurt.
+But what can the future hold as long as they are gripped so firmly by the past?

 Brimming with empathy, The Days When Birds Come Back, like the house itself, is a graceful testament to endurance, rebuilding, and the possibilities of coming home.